julianjohannesen/mocha_chai_node/README.md

 Monday, Feb.
 12th, 2018

-Jon Foster led a tutorial recently on using Mocha and the Chai assertion library to peform testing.
+Jon Foster led a tutorial recently on using Mocha and the Chai assertion library to perform testing.

 Jon quickly walked us through the installation of Mocha and Chai.
 You can learn more about that here: